-Tom T. Hall, country music’s hitmaking ‘Storyteller,’ dies at 85
+Tom T. Hall, country music’s hit-making ‘Storyteller,’ dies at 85

 The plain-spoken Mr. Hall was first and foremost a gifted writer, which led to his nickname, “The Storyteller.”
 He was listed among Rolling Stone magazine’s 100 greatest songwriters.
 In a career that spanned five decades, Mr. Hall composed unflinching songs about working-class life in small towns that are by turns poignant, insightful and sardonic.

 “He, Dolly Parton and a handful of others really lifted the craft of country song writing to a new level of sophistication, insight and sensitivity that generations of fans will still respond to,” author and music historian Robert K. Oermann said in an interview.
-“His songs are so extraordinary … He just tells you the tale and by doing so makes you feel passionately whether it’s war or love or politics.
+“His songs are so extraordinary . . .
+He just tells you the tale and by doing so makes you feel passionately, whether it’s war or love or politics.
 At his finest, he is deeply insightful on the human condition.”

 Mr. Hall wrote 12 songs that reached No. 1 one on Billboard’s country music chart and more than 25 Top 10 songs.
-His biggest hits as a performer included “The Year That Clayton Delaney Died,” “I Like Beer,” “Faster Horses (The Cowboy and the Poet),” “(Old Dogs, Children and) Watermelon Wine,” “A Week in a Country Jail,” “That’s How I Got to Memphis,” and “I Love,” in which he recounted all the things he cherished from “little baby ducks, old pickup trucks … I love coffee in a cup, little fuzzy pups.”
+His biggest hits as a performer included “The Year That Clayton Delaney Died,” “I Like Beer,” “Faster Horses (The Cowboy and the Poet),” “(Old Dogs, Children and) Watermelon Wine,” “A Week in a Country Jail,” “That’s How I Got to Memphis” and “I Love,” in which he recounted all the things he cherished from “little baby ducks, old pickup trucks . . .
+I love coffee in a cup, little fuzzy pups.”

 Mr. Hall had some early success writing songs for country performers such as Dave Dudley, Johnnie Wright and Jimmy C. Newman.
 His first song to reach No. 1 was Wright’s recording of the war ballad “Hello Vietnam” in 1965.
 Newman had Top 10 country hits with Mr. Hall’s “D.J. for a Day” (1963) and “Back Pocket Money” (1966), which recounts the story of a man whose wife controls the family purse strings to keep her husband faithful.